The closest thing I have to a tradition on this blog is this Christmas day offering.

 No, not “all the boots of the tramping warriors” or “all the garments rolled in blood” have been burned as fuel just yet.
 But I do believe there will be a day when both the weapons and the uniforms of war will be obsolete.
 I think that’s why I like “Happy Christmas” so much: it simultaneously acknowledges the reality of evil in the world and reminds us, with Isaiah, to hope for – and actively strive for – a better future.
 A war-free future.

 Our sisters and brothers in Israel/Palestine, Syria, Afghanistan, and so many other places, know all too well that war isn’t over.
-This year we’ve become inescapably aware that there is a war of sorts on our streets with police killing and humiliating Black folks.
+This year we continued to see that there is a war on our streets with police killing and humiliating Black folks.
 (I know this has been going on for 400+ years.
-But this year our reaction to that war feels different.)
+But our reaction to that war feels different this time.)
 I’m convinced the Prince of Peace wants all wars to end.
 To worship the babe born in Bethlehem means facing reality, means seeking to end war.
 But following God in the way of Jesus also means we don’t believe in hopelessness.
 It means we’ve got some work to do.

 Until last year, I used the same “Happy Christmas” video each time.
 But once again this year…I just can’t use it.
 With all the images of war, especially of maimed or dead children, I just can’t.
 It still strikes me as emotionally manipulative rather than as a beacon of light shining on tremendous evil.
 Maybe that’s a copout on my part.
-With toddlers still in cages at our southern border, ripped from their parents, most likely never to see them again, maybe we should be forced to look at those images.
+Maybe we should be forced to look at those images.
 Maybe I simply don’t want to be confronted by those images.
 Or maybe it has always been manipulative and I only just figured it out.
 I don’t know.
 I would love to hear what you think about that.

 In place of the graphic violence version, I offer this one by Sarah McLachlan.
-I find her melancholy tone hits this song just right.
+I find her melancholy tone combined with the choir of children hits this song just right.
+“Without any fear” seem to be the operative words here.
+Words to which we will return in a future post.

-This Christmas let’s dream together and change everything and bend this world we share a bit more toward justice.
+This Christmas my hope and prayer is that together we bend this world we share a bit more toward justice.

 From the Buerstetta family to yours: Merry Christmas to all who celebrate it!
 Happy Holidays to all!